 It also explains the responsibilities and rights of researchers if they witness research misconduct.

 Developed jointly by the National Health and Medical Research Council, the Australian Research Council and Universities Australia, the Code has broad relevance across all research disciplines.
-It replaces the Joint NHMRC/AVCC Statement and Guidelines on Research Practice (1997).
-James Cook has adopted the principles set out in the Code incorporating JCU-specific policy; see the Code for the Responsible Conduct of Research in the policy library.
+James Cook University (JCU) has adopted the principles set out in the Code incorporating JCU-specific policy; see the Code for the Responsible Conduct of Research in the policy library.